nzrunner/home-assistant/docs/_posts/2023-03-26-home-assistant-voice.md

   - voice
   - conversation
 author: mark
+excerpt: "I spent some time trying to get Home Assistant Voice working.
+I found it to be an extremely frustrating experience.
+The documentation while comprehensive, is confusing and disjointed.
+Just my humble opinion."
 ---

+# Voice

 I spent some time trying to get Home Assistant Voice working.
 I found it to be an extremely frustrating experience.
 The documentation while comprehensive, is confusing and disjointed.
 Just my humble opinion.